Special Religious Education in New South Wales, Australia: Rationale

-The NSW Department of Education outlines the importance of learning religion in government school curriculums, such schools have a duty of teaching religious education to its students.
+The NSW Department of Education outlines the importance of learning religion in government school curriculums but SRE is not comprehensive, general religious education.

-The Education Act 1990 No.8 is a NSW legislation that was written on the base that "every child has the right to receive an education", that "the education of a child is primarily the responsibility of the child's parents", and that "it is the duty of the State to ensure that every child receives an education of the highest quality".
-The Act also states under Section 32 that "in every government school, time is to be allowed for the religious education of children of any religious persuasion", however the legislation also shares with a following section on objection, stating that "no child at a government school is to be required to receive any general religious education or special religious education if the parent of the child objects to the child's receiving that education".
+The NSW Education Act 1990 No.8 states under Section 32 that "in every government school, time is to be allowed for the religious education of children of any religious persuasion."
+However "no child at a government school is to be required to receive any general religious education or special religious education if the parent of the child objects to the child's receiving that education".

-Educators

-The people who teach these SRE classes may be volunteers or may be employed by local religious organisations.

 Qualifications

 SRE Teachers are required to undergo some training before they are allowed to teach Students.
-They are required to obtain a Working With Children Check.
-A WWC number can be gained from any Service centre in NSW.
+They are required to obtain a Working With Children Check from any Service centre in NSW.

 Providers

 The NSW government provides a list of groups that are permitted to enter public schools and teach various Religions.
 Such providers may include local churches or faith-based organisations.
 There are 101 providers that the NSW Department of Education has approved in providing SRE classes in public schools.

 The majority of SRE classes are providers from the Christian faith, which involves 87 out of 101, and the remaining 14 are from seven other faith types.
 These groups involve Islamic, Hindu, Buddhist, Jewish, Baháʼí, Vedic and Sikh.
 The main Christian faith groups in order of quantity includes Evangelical, Catholic, Baptist, Anglican and Presbyterian.

 In 2015 there were approximately 11,400 approved SRE Teachers, with 3% of them being paid.